Injuries among youth athletes are on the rise – but why?

 With the improvement of training programs, a better understanding of nutrition, and advancements of training technology, younger athletes are generally bigger, faster and stronger in today's sports world.
 However, Dr. Jones worries there may be a detrimental long-term effect attached to that reality.

-“We’re seeing kids with bigger and more developed bodies and better skill sets, but we have to find that balance so that we can allow them to train in a way that makes them better without placing them at such a high risk for injury,” he said.
+“We’re seeing kids with bigger and more developed athletic bodies and better skill sets, but we have to find that balance so that we can allow them to train in a way that makes them better without placing them at such a high risk for overuse injury.
+Additionally, we have to take into account the mental toll that comes along with specializing, as data shows it can lead to burn out as well,” he said.